lorforlinux/docs.beagleboard.io/books/pru-cookbook/05blocks/blocks.rst

 * Put data on the R1, G1, B1, R2, G2 and B2 lines
 * Toggle the clock.
-* Repeat the first two steps as one row of data is transfered.
+* Repeat the first two steps as one row of data is transferred.
 There are 384 LEDs (2 rows of 32 RGB LEDs times 3 LED per RGB), but we are clocking in six bits (R1, G1, etc.) at a time, so 384/6=64 values need to be clocked in.
 * Once all the values are in, disable the display (OE goes high)
 * Then toggle the latch (LAT) to latch the new data.
 * Turn the display back on.